-- Situations that pose imminent danger or while a crime is in progress should be reported to KHPD by calling 911 from any campus phone or cell phone.
-Keep in mind that the individual making the call from a cell phone will need to provide the address where the emergency has occurred.
-The college address is 3737 Southern Blvd.
-Kettering, OH 45429. - Students, staff, and visitors should report criminal actions, accidents, injuries, or other emergency incidents to KHPD.
-If requested, a member of College staff will assist a student in making the report to the police. - Anonymous incident reports can also be made to KHPD by calling 937-395-8695 or going on the intranet from a hospital computer VIA KHPD intranet webpage.
-KHPD can also be contacted VIA email at KHPD@ketteringhealth.org.
+- Situations that pose imminent danger or while a crime is in progress should be reported to local law enforcement by calling 911 from any campus phone or cell phone.
+Keep in mind that the individual making the call from a cell phone will need to provide the address where the emergency has occurred. - Students, staff, and visitors should report criminal actions, accidents, injuries, or other emergency incidents to one of the campus security authorities identified above.
+Once reported, the individual making the report will be encouraged to also report it to appropriate police agencies.
+If requested, a member of College staff will assist a student in making the report to the police.
+If you would like to report something anonymously, you can submit a request through the Kettering Health Intranet site.